jentfoo/bulk/README.md

 # go-analyze/bulk

-**High-performance, large collection operations for Go**
+**Performance-first collection operations for Go**

-`bulk` provides a suite of utilities for working with large in-memory data structures (slices and maps) in Go, designed to **minimize memory allocations** and **maximize performance**.
-Copies are generally avoided, and where reasonable `InPlace` functionality is offered to prevent copying entirely.
+`bulk` provides optimized utilities for working with slices and maps in Go, designed to **minimize memory allocations** and **maximize performance**.
+Unlike typical collection libraries that always copy, copies are avoided when possible (instead using views or truncated slices).
+And for uses where the input view can be discarded, `InPlace` functionality is offered to prevent copying entirely.

 ---

+## Operation Types

+**Default Operations** (recommended):
+- Safe: never corrupt input data
+- Smart: avoid allocations when possible (return views, truncate slices, etc.)
+- Fast: better performance than standard "always copy" designs

+**InPlace Operations** (maximum performance):
+- Fastest: zero allocations by reusing input slice memory
+- Unsafe: input slice is modified and must be discarded after use
+- Critical: for performance-sensitive code where memory pressure matters

+---

 ## Features

-* **Zero-allocation, in-place operations** for filters, partitions, removals, and more
+* **Zero-allocation InPlace variants** for maximum performance
+* **Conditional optimizations** that avoid copies when safe
-* Generic support using Go 1.18+ type parameters (any type `T`)
+* Generic support using Go 1.18+ type parameters
-* Simple, consistent API: single package, `bulk`
+* Simple, consistent API in a single package

 ---